what3words/w3w-android-wrapper/README.md

 ![alt text](https://github.com/what3words/w3w-android-wrapper/blob/master/assets/autosuggest.png?raw=true "Autosuggest UX guideline")

-- Once the user has entered the first letter of the 3rd word the autosuggest feature should be displayed
+- Once the user has entered the first letter of the 3rd word the AutoSuggest feature should be displayed
 - For simplicity, we recommend only displaying 3 suggested results
-- Every address should be accompanied by it’s nearest location.
+- Every address should be accompanied by its nearest location.

 ## Migrate from version 3.x to 4.x

 In version 4.0, the API of android-wrapper library changed significantly.
 This is a guide for gradually adapting the existing code to the new API.

-### Introduce of the core libary
+### Introduce of the core library

 [Core library](https://github.com/what3words/w3w-core-library) establishes essential models and interfaces that maintain consistency across various other libraries.
 Within our Android-wrapper libraries, we've implemented numerous changes by substituting existing models with those from the core library.
 It's imperative to update your code accordingly to utilize these new models.
 Please consult the table below for key models and their corresponding replacements: